Testing a nonlinear solution of the Israel-Stewart theory: Preliminaries of the Israel-Stewart theory

 where

-The form of the constants defined previously come from the initial conditions for the Hubble parameter, $H(z=0) = H_{0}$, and its derivative $H'(z=0)$, which defines the present time value for the deceleration parameter written as $q_{0}$.
-In our expressions the prime denotes derivative with respect to the redshift\footnote{The redshift (or scale factor) derivative of the Hubble parameter can be related to the deceleration parameter through the relation: $\frac{dH(z)}{dz} = \frac{1+q(z)}{1+z}H(z)$.}.
-In this description, the value $\omega = 0$ can be considered as limit case to perform a comparison with the $\Lambda$CDM model.
-In Ref. \cite{norman2} the solution (\ref{eq:newHubble}) was tested with the use of the joint SNe Ia+OHD data.
+The form of the constants defined previously come from the initial conditions for the Hubble parameter and its derivative, $H(z=0)=H_{0}$ and $H'(z=0)=q_{0}$, respectively; where $z=0$ represents the current time, prime denotes derivative with respect to $z$, and $q_{0}$ is the deceleration parameter at the current time\footnote{The redshift (or scale factor) derivative of the Hubble parameter can be related to the deceleration parameter through the relation $\frac{dH(z)}{dz}=\frac{1+q(z)}{1+z}H(z)$.}.
+In this description, the value $\omega=0$ (CDM) can be considered as the limit case to perform a comparison with the $\Lambda$CDM model.
+In Ref. \cite{Cruz:2019uya} the solution (\ref{eq:newHubble}) was tested with the use of the joint SNe Ia+OHD data.

 The Israel-Stewart model is based on the assumption that only small deviations from equilibrium are permitted.
 This implies that we must have a rapid adjustment to the cooling caused by the cosmic expansion, i.e., $\tau H \ll 1$, which can be seen from Eq. (\ref{eq:tau}).
-However, by using SNe Ia data some drawbacks in the model were found, according to the analysis performed in \cite{norman2}.
-In order to have late times cosmic expansion, the best fit of the parameters indicates that $\xi_{0} \gg 1$ together with $\omega \approx 0$.
-Therefore the rapid adjustment condition is lost.
-Nevertheless, in order to explore dissipative processes beyond the near equilibrium condition mentioned before, was introduced a non linear extension of the Israel-Stewart model in Ref. \cite{mendez}, in which large deviations from equilibrium are allowed.
-In this case the transport equation for the viscous pressure given in (\ref{eq:pi}) transforms into
+However, by using SNe Ia data some drawbacks in the model were found, according to the analysis performed in \cite{Cruz:2019uya}.
+In order to have late-times cosmic expansion, the best-fit parameters indicate that $\xi_{0} \gg 1$ together with $\omega \approx 0$.
+Therefore, the rapid adjustment condition is lost.
+Nevertheless, to explore dissipative processes beyond the near equilibrium condition mentioned before, it was introduced a nonlinear extension of the Israel-Stewart model in Ref. \cite{Maartens:1996dk}, in which large deviations from equilibrium are allowed.
+In this case, the transport equation for the viscous pressure given in (\ref{eq:pi}) transforms into

-where $\tau_{*} \geq 0$ characterizes the time scale for the non linear effects.
-The must simple assumption for this time scale is given by $\tau_{*}=k^{2}\tau$, then for $k=0$ we recover the non truncated Israel-Stewart model.
-This behavior ensures the causality of the model.
-Using the transport equation (\ref{eq:pi2}), together with a FLRW geometry and repeating the procedure as done previously for the Israel-Stewart model, we arrive to a more complicated second order differential equation for the Hubble parameter \cite{nms1, mendez}
+where $\tau_{*} \geq 0$ characterizes the time scale for the nonlinear effects.
+The must simple assumption for this time scale is given by $\tau_{*}=k^{2}\tau$.
+Then, for $k=0$, we recover the linear Israel-Stewart theory, ensuring the causality of the model.